 CHILD SUPPORT ENFORCEMENT AND CONTEMPT PROCEEDINGS

 All parents must meet their court-ordered obligations.
 Those who do not pay support, pay sporadically or pay less than ordered may be subject to contempt proceedings, fines, and jail time.
-If you have child support questions about enforcing an order or need help defending a contempt action, contact our lawyers at Stewart Law Group.
+If you have child support questions about enforcing an order or need help defending a contempt action, contact our lawyers at Arizona Law Group.
 An experienced family law attorney can review your situation and explain your rights.

 Child Support Arrears